inhandnet/MobiusPi-Docs-EN/QuickStart.md

 ![](./images/2019-12-06-15-20-04.png)
 ### Appendix
 #### Use pip to Install the Dependent Library for App
-To install the dependent library for App with pip, you need to enable the debugging mode for the IG500 and connect the IG500 to the Internet.
+To install the dependent library for App with pip, you need to enable the debugging mode for the MobiusPi and connect the MobiusPi to the Internet.
+The following uses the HelloWorld App to install the `xlrd` dependent library as an example to explain how to install third-party dependent libraries:
 ![](images/2020-02-15-16-37-48.png)

 ![](images/2020-02-14-10-21-15.png)
-- Step 1: Use VS Code to set up an SFTP connection with the IG500.
+- Step 1: Use VS Code to set up an SFTP connection with the MobiusPi.
 For details, see [Set Up an SFTP Connection](https://ingateway-development-docs-en.readthedocs.io/en/latest/QuickStart.html#set-up-an-sftp-connection).
 ![](images/2020-01-03-11-07-08.png)
  &nbsp;